 5. Please send a picture of this area showing the wires going into the frame.
 Top of the downtube (just behind the fork as the wires/cables enter the bike frame).
 If you see thin colorful wires, this is not ideal.
 They may be pulled too tight and your cable/wire routing may need improved.
 You should adjust your cable routing so that only the thicker black covers are shown and all thin colorful wires stay inside the frame even when you turn your handle bars left and right.
 Sometimes this can be achieved by removing the cable wrap, then wrapping it again excluding the front brake cable.
 All wires here should not be stressed or pulled tight as you turn the handle bars left and right.

-6. Wires at handlebars as they connect to the throttle, display and brakes.
-They should not be stressed or pulled tight as you turn the handle bars left and right.
+- The wires should not be stressed or pulled tight as you turn the handle bars left and right.
 You can inspect each wire as it leaves the component for signs of stress or damage.
 If they become tight as your turn the handlebars, it is likely you could improve your cable/wire routing.

 Examples of damaged wire and bent pin: